bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/implementors-view.md

-These are type families, not associated types, because in many cases, the result from `get` depends only on `fld`, and the result from `set` depends only on the record type `r`.
+These are type families, not associated types, because in many cases, the result from `get` depends only on `fld` (not `r`), and the result from `set` depends only on the record type `r` (not `t`).
 In a few cases, the type function must be sensitive to the combination of field type and record type.